Krome00/Mission-Planning-with-Obstacle-Avoidance-and-Human-Detection-Algorithms-INSTRUCTIONS/README.md

 cp ~/catkin_ws/src/sims/scripts/startsitl.sh ~
 ```

-# Guidance Navigation and Control
+# Cloning Guidance Navigation and Control

 ## Make sure you have a text editor
 Please make sure you have a text editor.
 Our prefered text editor is sublime.
 You can download it by running the below commands